josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 * Do not claim that:
     * every participant endorsed every demand;
+    * every phrase on a placard was an official CJP slogan;
-    * the five-point charter was identical to the CJP’s satirical founding manifesto;
+    * the five-point charter was identical to the satirical founding manifesto;
     * resignation alone fulfilled the charter;
     * government acceptance meant implementation;
     * compensation proved legal causation;